 - The cover letter (which includes title and author details) is submitted separately from the main manuscript.

 - The main manuscript submitted does not include author details or any other information which would be detrimental to double blind reviews conducted by the journal.

 - The copyright form is to be duly filled in and uploaded.

 - The ICMJE form for disclosure of potential conflict of interest is duly filled and uploaded.

-Odisha Journal of Orthopaedic and Trauma (OJOT) is an Peer Reviewed Journal Publishing articles related to care and research in field of Orthopaedics and is the official Journal of Odisha Orthopaedic Association
+Odisha Journal of Orthopaedic and Trauma (OJOT) is an Peer Reviewed, double blind, open access Journal Publishing articles related to care and research in field of Orthopaedics and is the official Journal of Odisha Orthopaedic Association.

 Scope of the Journal